 As I look around the room I wonder what others are making of all this.
 Many of us have found some peace, and a larger perspective through meditation, Christian or Buddhist.
 Some of us probably believe that our particular way of meditating is the best.
 It’s only natural to want others to find the joy or truth that we’ve found in our own tradition.
 But many of us know the danger of thinking that “we” are right and “they” are wrong.

 I have some friends who are anti-religious.
 They think that religion is the source of evil because it always promotes a hostile division between people, between “us” and “them.”
 In the intellectual atmosphere of my home near Harvard, blaming religion for world conflicts is a common sport.
 This conflict in Northern Ireland proves my friends’ theory.
 Neighbors can be alike in every respect, but because one goes to a Protestant Church and one to a Roman Catholic one, they must hate one another.
 So I am interested when these religious leaders say that their spiritual practice provides a special place for those who are different.
+I’m reminded of the French philosopher Emmanuel Levinas who explore the value of our awareness of otherness.
+What is that value, but to bring an opportunity for us to discover something about the other and about ourselves.

 “I think many Christians have had this same delusion,” Fr.
 Laurence says.
 “Fundamentalism of any sort quickly gets out of touch with reality.
 There are many identified Christians in the world.
 About one-third of the world’s people say they are Christian.
 But we cannot know how many take the practices of love seriously.
 In fact, the world will never become Christian, and all Christians won’t meditate or pray daily.
 This is a difficult thing to accept for many Christians.
 But in the name of Jesus, we cannot make ourselves right and others wrong.
 This leads to violence.”